-Due the relatively high nucleation rates prevalent inside the SCC, it is expected that the particle size distribution (PSD) of the KCl crystals will be finer when compared to mechanized mining and flotation processes, typical for other Saskatchewan producers.
-Therefore, it is expected all dryer discharge (100%) is compacted in a roller press ("compactor").
+Due the relatively high nucleation rates prevalent inside the SCC, the particle size distribution (PSD) of the KCl crystals will likely be finer when compared to mechanized mining and flotation processes, typical for other Saskatchewan producers.
+Therefore, the design accounts for all dryer discharge (100%) to be compacted in a roller press ("compactor").
 The compactor will rotate at low speed, to allow for the entrapped air to escape.
 The compactor product ("flake") will be crushed prior to reporting to a sizing screen.
 The screen product oversize will be further reduced in an impact crusher.
 The very fine material will be re-introduced back to the compactor while the screen middling fraction constitutes the final product, sized at SGN 300, typical for granular particle size distribution.